Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

 Thus finding the normalized potentials of the finite uniton type harmonic maps $\mathcal{F}$ into the non-compact inner symmetric space $G/K$ means finding the normalized potentials for the corresponding finite uniton type harmonic maps $\mathcal{F}_{\tilde{U}}$ into the compact dual ${\tilde{U}}/({\tilde{U}}\cap {\tilde{K}}^{\C})$.
-The latter task is greatly simplified by \cite{BuGu}.
+The latter task has been greatly simplified by \cite{BuGu}.\\